boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ![](/assets/images/devcode/tokens.png)

 ## TokenTactics
 Now that we have a refresh token we can use TokenTactics to get access tokens for Azure resources.
 Since we acquired this token via the Device Code phish we should be able to access all the Azure resources that the real user can access.
-Although, we may run into issues if their Azure tenant has a Conditional Access Poilicy (CSP) that prevents us from accessing resources based on conditions like IP address filtering, checking if the device is joined to Intune, checking if the device type is allowed, checking if the browser is allowed, and various other conditional options.
+Although, we may run into issues if their Azure tenant has a Conditional Access Policy (CAP) that prevents us from accessing resources based on conditions like IP address filtering, checking if the device is joined to Intune, checking if the device type is allowed, checking if the browser is allowed, and various other conditional options.

 ### Dump Azure AD with AzureAD Module
 We will import the AzureAD module to our PowerShell window and pass the AadGraph Token from TokenTactics to the AzureAD.